 9. Hawaiian Spinner Dolphin

 Unlike the well-known but less common Bottlenose Dolphin, Hawaiian Spinner Dolphins are the less aggressive, friendlier members of the dolphin family.
 And Hawaii is one of the best places in the world to see and experience dolphins in their natural habitat.
-(And, needless to say, if you want to see them up close and personal, be sure to come along on one of our Dolphin and You tours to snorkel with dolphins in the wild!)

 They are called spinners for their tendency to jump out of the water and spin around.
 The Hawaiian Spinner Dolphins are one of four species of spinner dolphins in the world.
 Other variations are found in the Eastern Pacific, Central America / Costa Rica, and the Gulf of Thailand.